RunDevelopment/RunDevelopment.github.io/posts/tbd-llvm-hate.md

         ret
 ```

 This assembly is suboptimal.
-The `movss` could have been trivially avoided with a slightly smarter use of registers:
+The `movss` could have easily been avoided with a slightly smarter use of registers.
+This is the type of low-level micro-optimization that compilers should excel at, so I don't understand why LLVM missed it here.

 ```asm
 u5_to_u8e_v2: